dbanalyticsco/usaa-dbt-course/labs/lab6.md

 Write a query, using a `lateral flatten`, that contains a record for each zipcode in our new dataset.

+The data for this exercise can be found at `raw.geo.countries`.

 ### 3. Add a new column to our `orders` model that represents how many times an order has been re-ordered

 A few months ago, our engineers added the ability in our application to simply 're-order' a prior order.
 The ID of the order that was 're-ordered' exists on our source orders data.